parsonsmatt/parsonsmatt.github.io/_drafts/functor_applicative.markdown

 [(1 +), (4 +), (3 +)] <*> [6, 8, 7]
 ```

-Then we do `(1+)` to each of the possible values, and combine the resulting lists together.
+Now, we pair of each function with each possible element in the result list, and calculate all of the possibilities for the number.

 What about Reader and State?
 How can they take advantage of their contextual information to do neat stuff?